Introducing Glove80 with Cherry Blossom Silent Linear Switches

 How Should I Choose?

 Key switch choice is very personal.
-Glove80 works well with all four key switch choices.
+The Glove80 works well with all five key switch choices.

 If you have access to mechanical keyboards, we suggest you try some with tactile switches and linear switches to better understand how they feel.

-Do you intend to use Glove80 in an office?
+Do you intend to use Glove80 in a library or an office?

-Do you like tactile feedback, i.e. a feeling of resistance, when you press a key?
+Do you like tactile feedback, i.e., a notable 'bump' feedback midway into the keystroke which signals a successful key activation, when you press a key?

-If yes, the brown tactile and white clicky switches should be considered.
-The white clicky switch has a very crisp and satisfyingly strong tactile feedback, whereas the brown tactile switch has a more muted feedback.
+If yes, then you should consider the Brown tactile or White clicky switches.
+The White clicky switch has a very crisp and satisfyingly strong tactile feedback, whereas the Brown tactile switch has a more muted but quieter feedback.

-On the other hand, if you prefer a buttery smooth key press action, the red linear key switch is for you.
+On the other hand, if you prefer a buttery smooth key press action, then the linear key switches (Red, Red Pro and Cherry Blossom) are for you.

 Search